Marvell Technology (MRVL)

 5. Revenue Growth

 A company’s long-term performance is an indicator of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Luckily, Marvell Technology’s sales grew at an exceptional 22% compounded annual growth rate over the last five years.
+Any business can have short-term success, but a top-tier one grows for years.
+Over the last five years, Marvell Technology grew its sales at an exceptional 22.5% compounded annual growth rate.
 Its growth beat the average semiconductor company and shows its offerings resonate with customers, a helpful starting point for our analysis.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

-Looking further ahead, sell-side analysts expect revenue to grow 17% over the next 12 months, a slight deceleration versus the last two years.
-Despite the slowdown, this projection is healthy and implies the market is forecasting success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 22% over the next 12 months, similar to its two-year rate.
+This projection is admirable and implies the market is forecasting success for its products and services.

 6. Product Demand & Outstanding Inventory